 A congested, toxic liver is the #1 problem I see in my practice.
 Once you heal your liver, it’s phenomenal how much easier it is to heal the rest of your body – whether you have a chronic illness or a life threatening disease.

 True healing can only happen if you love and take care of your liver.

-With a multi-step liver cleanse, you will be able to purge all of those unwanted liver-clogging fats, gallstones, drug residues, and toxic wastes that are slowing destroying your body’s most precious organ.
+With a multi-step liver cleanse, you will be able to boost your body’s natural ability purge all of those unwanted liver-clogging fats, gallstones, drug residues, and toxic wastes that are slowing destroying your body’s most precious organ.

 If you want to achieve better overall health, cleansing your liver is the absolute best thing you can do.

 There is nothing more paramount to ideal health that the ability for your body to detoxify effectively.
 And, without a liver that’s working like it should, there’s almost no way your detoxification pathways will work as they should.

 I hope you found the information in this article helpful and it has inspired you to take greater care of your liver – because it takes care of you!

 *These statements have not been reviewed by the FDA.
 The Liver Rehab Cleanse is not intended to diagnose, treat, cure, or prevent any disease.
 It is not intended to replace any medication or healing modality prescribed by your medical doctor.

 1. Mayo Clinic study.
 “Nearly 7 in 10 Americans Take Prescription Drugs, Mayo Clinic, Olmsted Medical Center Find.” http://newsnetwork.mayoclinic.org/discussion/nearly-7-in-10-americans-take-prescription-drugs-mayo-clinic-olmsted-medical-center-find/